ConnectyCube/connectycube-js-sdk-releases/README.md

 ConnectyCube Javascript SDK can be used on the following environments:

 - Browser
+- Cordova
+- ReactNative
+- NativeScript
 - Node.js
--   NativeScript
--   ReactNative

 Original JS developers page https://developers.connectycube.com/js/